Simple versus Optimal Contracts: Introduction

 The upper bounds summarized in the above theorem hold even with respect to the strongest-possible benchmark of the optimal expected welfare (rather than merely the optimal principal expected payoff); they thus answer the natural question of how much of the ``first-best'' welfare a linear contract can extract.
-The matching lower bounds in the above theorem all apply even when we add a standard regularity condition to the principal-agent settings, called the monotone likelihood ratio property (MLRP) (see Appendix \ref{appx:MLRP}). \itnote{In Appendix \ref{appx:LB-monotone} we show an extension of our lower bounds to all \emph{monotone} (not necessarily linear) contracts: we show that among principal-agent settings with $n$ actions, the worst-case ratio between the expected principal payoff under an optimal contract and under the best \emph{monotone} contract can be $n-1$.}
+The matching lower bounds in the above theorem all apply even when we add a strong regularity condition to the principal-agent settings, known in the literature as the \emph{monotone likelihood ratio property} (MLRP) (see Appendix \ref{appx:MLRP}).
+In Section \ref{sec:beyond-linear}, we show an extension of our lower bounds to all \emph{monotone} (not necessarily linear) contracts: we prove that among principal-agent settings with $n$ actions, the ratio between the expected principal payoff under an optimal contract and under the best \emph{monotone} contract can be $n-1$ in the (pathological) worst case.

-\paragraph{Discussion.} We view parts~(a)--(c) of the above theorem as surprisingly positive results.
+\paragraph{Discussion.} We view parts~(a)--(c) of the above theorem on approximation guarantees as surprisingly positive results.
 A priori, it is completely unclear which of the many parameters of principal-agent settings, if any, governs the performance of simple contracts.
 Our results show that there is no finite approximation bound that holds uniformly over {\em all} of the model parameters, but that we can obtain the next best thing: by fixing \emph{just one} of the model's ingredients (either the number of actions, the range of the outcomes, or the range of the costs, as preferred), it is possible to obtain an approximation guarantee that holds uniformly over all other parameters.
 Our theorem shows that linear contracts are far from optimal only when the number of actions is large, \emph{and} there is a huge spread in expected rewards, \emph{and} there is a huge spread of action costs.
 Few if any of the most popular instantiations of the principal-agent model have all three of these properties.